openrightsgroup/OrgProbe/README.md

 An example config file is included.
 You'll need to use the new-user signup and probe registration calls in the API to get credentials.
 The registration routine built into OrgProbe is alpha-quality at best.

+If you're running the Blocking-Middleware Vagrant VM, you can start OrgProbe with the config.vagrant.ini config file, which will start a nice fast HTTP-mode poll against the FakeISP set up in the VM database.